Diocese of Middlesbrough

 Where there are insufficient places available to meet all parental preferences, priority will be given to applications in the following order:

-- Roman Catholic ‘children looked after’ (in public care) and Roman Catholic children previously ‘looked after’ but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after.
+- Catholic ‘children looked after’ (in public care) and Catholic children previously ‘looked after’ but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after.

-- Roman Catholic children
+- Other Catholic children.

 - Other ‘children looked after’ (in public care) and other children previously ‘looked after’ but ceased to be so because they became adopted or became subject to a residence or special guardianship order immediately following having been looked after.